 Hi there!
 Thanks for stopping by!

 I’m Cindy, a twenty-something girl who lives in a small country somewhere in Europe.
 It’s called Belgium.
-And yes, it explains my bad English, and guess what – I’m about to write this blog in English.
+Yes, it explains my bad English, and guess what?!
+I’m about to write this blog in English.
 That will be hilarious.

 I’m social (I talk a lot, or too much), down to earth (I never liked flying anyway), goofy (not the Disney character, obviously) person.
 I’m pretty good at rambling, daydreaming, storytelling, overthinking, late night writing, stressing out and being sarcastic about 90% of the time.
 I like adventures (but don’t exaggerate, I’m not a fan of heights) and I love to travel.
+By the way, I don’t travel light and cheap.
+It’s more heavy and expensive (I’ll have to work on that one).
 Oh, and if you tell me not to do something, I’m still going to do it.
-I don’t consider myself a social media influencer, because I have zero influence on social media.
+I don’t consider myself a social media influencer because I have zero influence on social media.
 It’s the other way around, social media has a big influence on me.
 Last but not least, I take random pictures wherever I go.
 I’m the girl with the camera in her hand whenever she leaves the house.
 Most people hate it.
 By the way, I’m a dog person.
 Just saying.